gawati/gawati-docs/docs/source/development/dev-env-local.rst

       cd gawati-client-data
       ant xar

-    The above generates `gawati-client-data-1.0.xar` package in the ``build`` folder.
+    The above generates `gawati-client-data-1.x.xar` package in the ``build`` folder.
 Place the xar file in the ``autodeploy`` folder within the eXist installation, and restart the eXist database server.
 They will be automatically installed.
+You can also use the Package Manager in the eXist-db admin dashboard to manually select and install the package (see `Installing Packages in eXist-db`_).

 #.
 Extract and load the `Client Sample data`_.
    In eXist's dashboard -> Collections, create the path ``/db/docs/gawati-client-data``.